Xilinx/Embedded-Design-Tutorials/docs/Introduction/ZynqMPSoC-EDT/7-design1-using-gpio-timer-interrupts.md

 5. Right-click the **src** directory, and select **Import** to open the Import dialog box.

-6. Expand General in the Import dialog box and select File System.
+6. Expand General in the Import dialog box and select **File System**.

 7. Click **Next**.